THE RECONSTRUCTED NURSE

 You've given everything the job asked for.
 Something broke — or you felt it about to.

-Available for consulting, CNE program development, staff education, and organizational speaking engagements.
+Available for consulting, CNE program development, staff education, organizational speaking, and community education engagements.

 Start Here